 Abandoned shopping baskets can also make some database files grow quite large.
 This is why there’s a method to delete expired shopping baskets.
 And the deleting step should always be followed by packing the store’s data files.

-Using the Delete and Pack routines under the store’s and domain’s utilities branches is the most important step every user should take to keep their Miva Merchant stores in top shape.
+Using the Delete and Pack routines under the store’s and domain’s utilities branches are the most important step every user should take to keep their Miva Merchant stores in top shape.

 Keep Modules Updated